By using Replypad, you agree to our Cookie Policy.

 Contacts and Accounts

-The primary person that you service in a conversation, i.e. your customer or end-user, is the To-contact of the conversation.
+The primary person that you service in a ticket, i.e. your customer or end-user, is the To-contact of the ticket.
 The To-contact is always a Contact in Replypad.
 When adding a new To address, this will automatically create a new contact.
 See more details in Contacts.

-The company or organization the conversation is related to, which is your customer, is represented in Replypad in the conversation’s Account , which is linked to the contact (the To-contact of the conversation).
+The company or organization the ticket is related to, which is your customer, is represented in Replypad in the ticket’s Account , which is linked to the contact (the To-contact of the ticket).
 See more details in Accounts.

 Followers

-Being a Follower means you are involved in the conversation, without being the assigned user.
+Being a Follower means you are involved in the ticket, without being the assigned user.
 You can follow conversions silently, without actively participating in the discussion, or by actively posting replies and internal notes.
-Posting to the conversation, will automatically add you as a follower.
-See more details in Follow conversation.
+Posting to the ticket, will automatically add you as a follower.
+See more details in Follow ticket.

 Public replies